Ultimate Shanghai Travel Guide 2026: Top Tips From A Local

 • Nicknamed 魔都 módū - meaning “Magic City”

-• Diverse range of historic architecture styles, both Chinese and Western styles.
+• Love the diverse range of historic architecture styles, both Chinese and Western styles.

-• The nighttime vibe is incredible thanks to the bustling energy of the city.
+• Incredible night-time vibes thanks to the bustling energy of the city.

 3 Things To See + Photographic Spots Not To Be Missed 📷